datadesk/python-documentcloud/_sources/documents.txt

 .. attribute:: document_obj.access

     The privacy level of the resource within the DocumentCloud system.
 It will be either ``public``, ``private`` or ``organization``, the last of which means the is only visible to members of the contributors organization.
+Can be edited and saved with a put command.

 .. attribute:: document_obj.annotations

     A list of the annotations users have left on the document.
+The data are modeled by their own Python class, defined in the :ref:`annotations` section.

+        >>> obj = client.documents.get('83251-fbi-file-on-christopher-biggie-smalls-wallace')
+        >>> obj.annotations
+        [<Annotation>, <Annotation>, <Annotation>, <Annotation>, <Annotation>]

+.. attribute:: document_obj.canonical_url

+    The URL where the document is hosted at documentcloud.org.

+.. attribute:: document_obj.contributor

+    The user who originally uploaded the document.

+.. attribute:: document_obj.contributor_organization

+    The organizational affiliation of the user who originally uploaded the document.

+.. attribute:: document_obj.created_at

+    The date and time that the document was created, in Python's datetime format.

+.. attribute:: document_obj.description

+    A summary of the document.
+Can be edited and saved with a put command.

+.. attribute:: document_obj.entities

-Annotations data are modeled by their own Python class, defined :doc:`here </annotations>`.
+    A list of the entities extracted from the document by `OpenCalais <http://www.opencalais.com/>`_.
+The data are modeled by their own Python class, defined int the :ref:`entities` section.

         >>> obj = client.documents.get('83251-fbi-file-on-christopher-biggie-smalls-wallace')
         >>> obj.annotations